Header Graphic

 Bankei was very devoted to his mother, and once confessed to her that more than anything else it was his desire to communicate the Truth to her which motivated his pursuit of Enlightenment.
 His childhood schooling consisted of little more than rote memorization of a Confucian classic entitled The Great Learning.
 Bankei was struck by the opening words of the book: “The way of Great Learning lies in illuminating the Bright Virtue.”
 He searched and searched but could find no one to satisfactorily explain this verse to him.
 His family, his teacher, and the local priest confessed their ignorance, and one day, his great heart-need unsatisfied, Bankei simply left school.
 He was obsessed with finding out what “Bright Virtue” meant, and he knew at the very least that he would find no answers there.
 His action, however, would never be acceptable to his elder brother, the head of the household, and knowing this Bankei decided to kill himself.
 His method of achieving this was to eat a handful of “poisonous” spiders, but to his great disappointment he did not die.
 When he refused to attend school his brother expelled him from the house, and at the age of eleven Bankei began a life of wandering, meditating and visiting spiritual teachers in search of the Bright Virtue.

-Bankei’s satori could be said to represent a profound transcendance of unconscious identification with the ego, and the realization of consciousness or Mind as the substrate of all experience, that became the basis for his further practise.
+Bankei’s satori could be said to represent a profound transcendence of unconscious identification with the ego, and the realization of consciousness or Mind as the substrate of all experience, that became the basis for his further practice.
 It was the Buddhist “seed of enlightenment”, not the final achievement, but which nevertheless wiped doubt and uncertainty from his mind.

 He also said: